 Certainly, the book’s previous owner wasn’t impressed enough to keep it on the shelf.
 Perhaps it was dispensed with in a fit of Marie Kondo-inspired de-cluttering.
 Or even in a clean-up prior to moving out.
 I wanted to know more about the mysterious letter-writer and what had provoked such an impassioned missive.

 Upon further reading, the plot thickened. ”Unfortunately, because of your past history, my job requires being involved in an effort to mitigate any future issues – couldn’t care less personally, my interest is more around protecting the government and Colin who has given you more chances than anyone thinks you should have been afforded.”

 The intended recipient seemed to be a politician in a government led by the mysterious Colin and clearly had a less-than-spotless record.
 Further clues followed shortly after, with reference to an approaching election and someone named Adele.

 We live in the age of Google.
 The letter provided enough key words for a search and it wasn’t long before a name emerged: the letter had clearly been addressed to Troy Buswell, a former Minister in the Western Australian Liberal government, led by Colin Barnett.

-Mr. Buswell has a colourful history.
-In 2008, while he was leader of the Western Australian opposition, his behaviour was less than parliamentary.
+Mr Buswell has a colourful history.
+In 2008, while he was the leader of the Western Australian opposition, his behaviour was less than parliamentary.
 Among his well-publicised escapades were snapping the bra elastic of a Labor staffer, grabbing a Liberal MP by the balls, and ecstatically sniffing a chair recently vacated by a Liberal staffer.